openedx/edx-platform/docs/en_us/course_authors/source/advanced_problems.rst

 -  :ref:`Custom JavaScript Display and Grading` With custom JavaScript display and grading problems, you can incorporate problem types that you've created in HTML into Studio via an IFrame.
--  :ref:`Write Your Own Grader` Write-your-own-grader problems evaluate students' responses using an embedded Python script that you create.
+-  :ref:`Custom Python Evaluated Input` Custom Python-evaluated input (also called "write-your-own-grader" problems evaluate students' responses using an embedded Python script that you create.
 These problems can be any type.
 -  :ref:`Drag and Drop` Drag and drop problems require students to drag text or objects to a specific location on an image.
 -  :ref:`Image Mapped Input` Image mapped input problems require students to